Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 - Mulan Hostel: A brand-new hostel in the limited Arashiyama lodgings scene.
 Both private rooms and dorms are available, all featuring shared bathrooms.

 - Arashiyama Benkei: An elegant ryokan uniquely set upon its own private hot spring.
-Some reservations include a delicious multi-course Kyoto kaiseki dinner.
+Some reservations include a delicious multi-course kaiseki dinner.

 The best hotels in Kyoto